-The Specialist Education Accreditation Committee constitutes an assessment team to assess each education provider and its programs.
+The Specialist Education Accreditation Committee constitutes an assessment team to assess each education provider and its programs (see 3.3.3).
 Teams report to the Specialist Education Accreditation Committee.
 They work within the accreditation policy and guidelines of the AMC.